If you have problems with commercial products or services, you may have rights to:

 - get repairs done

-- ask for compensation under the Sale of Goods Act, if the seller has not contracted out of it.
+- ask for compensation under the Contract and Commercial Law Act, if the seller has not contracted out of it.

 Step 1.
 Check your contract or sales agreement